publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch76/m__us_usc_t15_s5001.md

     (a) __Acts prohibited__

-        It shall be unlawful for any person to manufacture, enter into commerce, ship, transport, or receive any toy, look-alike, or imitation firearm unless such firearm contains, or has affixed to it, a marking approved by the Secretary of Commerce, as provided in subsection (b) of this section.
+        It shall be unlawful for any person to manufacture, enter into commerce, ship, transport, or receive any toy, look-alike, or imitation firearm unless such firearm contains, or has affixed to it, a marking approved by the Secretary of Commerce, as provided in subsection (b).

     (b) __Distinctive marking or device; exception; waiver; adjustments and changes__